j-haacker/cryoswath/docs/prerequisites.rst

 Installation
 ------------

-To install cryoswath, simply clone the GitHub repository.
+To install cryoswath, clone the GitHub repository.

 ``git clone git@github.com/j-haacker/cryoswath.git``

+Then install it into your projects virtual environment.
+If you don't use virtual environments, please do so for this project to ensure all dependencies can be satisfied.
+You can install cryoswath by running:

+``pip install --editable ./cryoswath``

+Supplying the ``--editable`` flag allows you to update and modify cryoswath.

+Continue by running ``cryoswath-init``.

 This will setup a directory structure, download the package, and download some small auxiliary files.
 Large resource dependency need to be downloaded manually.